rocky-linux/documentation/docs/books/web_services/043-database-servers-replication.md

 ```

-On the secondary, check that data are replicated:
+On the secondary server, check that data are replicated:

 ```bash
 MariaDB [(none)]> use NEW_DATABASE_NAME